Introduction to LabVIEW

 Part of this lab session will be used to take a tour of the MakerSpace.
 This orientation will include basic training on some of the MakerSpace equipment you will be able to use in the future.

 The experimental objective of this lab is to design two systems using LabVIEW: a thermal control system and a lighting system that automatically operates heating and cooling equipment.

 Building these systems will demonstrate the potential for using simulated instruments in a laboratory.
 These programs will also obtain data from outside the computer and incorporate it into a program design.
 In contrast to the more common text-based languages, LabVIEW uses a graphical programming language.
 The logic of graphical programming will be shown during the course of this lab.

 Adapted from Introduction to LabVIEW, Six-Hour Course.

 The front panel is built using controls and indicators.
-Controls are inputs — they allow a user to supply information to the VI.
-Indicators are outputs — they display the results based on the inputs given to the VI.
-Controls consist of switches, knobs, dials, and buttons, whereas indicators consist of meters, gauges, LEDs, and displays.
+Controls are inputs that allow a user to supply information to the VI.
+Indicators are outputs that display the results based on the inputs given to the VI.
+Controls can be switches, knobs, dials, and buttons.
+Indicators can be meters, gauges, LEDs, and displays.
 These are located on the controls palette and can be placed on the front panel.